nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** A new `Project` object is initialized with a new `EventList` object containing the added `Event`.
     * Pros:
-        * If the implementation of `EventList` becomes immutable.
-This implementaion still works.
+        * If the implementation of `EventList` becomes immutable, this implementaion still works.
     * Cons:
         * This implementation requires more time and space (for creation of new 'Project` and `EventList` object).